PDP-10/its/doc/hello-midas.md

 1. Login.

-2. Start EMACS and enter this program.
+2. Start EMACS (type `:emacs`) and enter this program.
 You can skip the comments.

     ```
     title hello